 Some people recommend large reflectors for beginners, however, we do not agree that this is the best choice.

 The temptation to go for a reflector telescope is that you can get more bang for your buck, i.e. if you pay around the same price, you can get a more powerful reflector than you can a refractor or compound telescope.

 However, they are much harder to learn how to use in comparison to point-and-look refractors.
 In addition, they tend to be heavy and bulky.

-- They can provide wide fields of view so you can see vast astronomy objects, like galaxies.
+- They can provide wide fields of view so you can see vast astronomical objects, like galaxies.

 - They do not suffer from chromatic aberration (image distortion).

-- The eyepiece can be in an awkward position (particularly if used with on an equatorial mount).
+- The eyepiece can be in an awkward position (particularly if used on an equatorial mount).

-- They can have issues to degrade performance as a result of the mirrors.
+- They can have issues that degrade performance as a result of the mirrors.

 - They require collimation (a type of adjustment needed to ensure good imaging).